seekrcentral/seekrflow/README.md

 mamba install git --yes
 ```

-#### PDBFixer (recommended; needed for parametrization)
+#### PDBFixer (recommended; needed for parameterization)

-PDBfixer is recommended to install in case one wants to run the parametrization using seekrflow.
+PDBfixer is recommended to install in case one wants to run the parameterization using seekrflow.

 ```sh
 mamba activate SEEKRFLOW_PARAM
 mamba install pdbfixer --yes
 ```

-#### OpenEye Toolkits (recommended; possibly needed for parametrization)
+#### OpenEye Toolkits (recommended; possibly needed for parameterization)
 The OpenEye Toolkits are used for quantum chemistry-based force field parameterization.
 The OpenEye toolkits require a valid OpenEye academic license, free for academic users but must be obtained directly from https://www.eyesopen.com/academic-licensing.
 Seekrflow uses it to generate SDF files from PDB files of small molecules.
-If you do not plan to use seekrflow for parametrization, or will already have SDF files for your small molecules, then you do not need to install OpenEye.
+If you do not plan to use seekrflow for parameterization, or will already have SDF files for your small molecules, then you do not need to install OpenEye.

 ```sh
 mamba install openeye::openeye-toolkits --yes